 The research found that 483 women had ovulatory issues.

 Low-Fat Dairy May Increase Infertility

 When it came to low-fat dairy products, the study found that consuming two portions or more of low-fat dairy foods were 85 percent more likely to struggle with infertility due to ovulatory issues compared to women who only ate low-fat dairy foods once a week or less.

 High-Fat Dairy May Reduce Infertility

 For women that are trying to decrease the chances of infertility research found that woman who consumed high-fat dairy products, like butter and ice cream, once a day or more reduced the risk of infertility by 25 percent.

 Is Dairy Good or Bad for Fertility?

 The US research study on the effects of dairy on infertility was done by Harvard School of Public Health, Harvard Medical School, Brigham and Women’s Hospital from 1991 to 1999.
 The research concluded that when it comes to dairy, high-fat dairy food products is more beneficial and may, in fact, reduce infertility.
 The research also concluded that low-fat dairy food products may increase fertility.

 Just be cautious when consuming dairy with high-fat.
 If you already struggle with weight and are overweight or obese, high-fat dairy is probably not a good option.
 Maintaining a healthy fertility diet and watching your calories is still very important when trying to conceive.

 At Reproductive Health and Wellness Center we offer affordable and comprehensive fertility care.
-We also offer free nutrition consultations with our in-house registered dietician.
-For more information on high quality and low-cost fertility treatments or for free fertility nutrition consultation call or text 949-526-0606.
+We also offer nutrition consultations with our in-house registered dietician.
+For more information on high quality and low-cost fertility treatments or for fertility nutrition consultation call or text 949-526-0606.